Quick Start Guide

 Step 1: Package Download and Installation

-$ ssh root@node01 yum install beegfs-mgmtd # management service
+$ ssh root@node01 yum install beegfs-mgmtd libbeegfs-license # management service; libbeegfs-license is only required to use enterprise features

 $ ssh root@node02 yum install beegfs-meta libbeegfs-ib # metadata service; libbeegfs-ib is only required for RDMA